oddbird/oddleventy/content/services/design-systems.md

   and lay the foundation
   for a scalable codebase.
   An integrated design system
   can help your team
   maintain consistent designs
   across digital products
-  over the long-term,
+  over the long-term --
-  find bugs faster --
+  finding bugs faster,
-  weaving system updates
+  and weaving system updates
   into the daily workflow.
 ---